Setting your dinner alight is a sure-fire way to spice up your evening, as well as create a delicious bowl of ramen.

 Ramen, rice and rules

 The rules are taken seriously, as they should be.
 Simply, you should remain seated, keep your apron on and not touch your bowl as the oil will stain clothes.
 The real kicker though is no photos.
 “How will I capture this ridiculous scene for all of mankind to witness?!” you may cry internally, with the smartphone moulded to your palm as if it were an extension of your very being.
-Fear not, young millennial, you will be fine.
+Fear not, young millennial, the world will know of your bravery.
 The restaurant has seen through the rise of cameras and smartphones and have moved with the times.
-Behind the counter are multiple selfie sticks, fixed securely with adaptable cases to hold your adopted first-born safely and to capture your ramen experience.
+Behind the counter are multiple selfie sticks, fixed securely with adaptable cases to hold your adopted first-born safely and to capture your ramen experience perfectly.

 To look extra cool and to save your clothes you will be given both a paper leg cover and apron to shield you from the oil (but not the harsh judgement of fashion critics everywhere).
 You will be told to sit with both hands on the back of your chair, no doubt to avoid instances of people involuntarily falling backwards in the heat of the moment (sorry not sorry).
 The bowls are prepared nearby, and you’ll see the small mountains of green onion being piled on top: